benleb/miblepy/README.md

 ## Usage

-Run `miblepy fetch` to start fetching from configured sensors, try `miblepy --help` to get more help.

 As this is just a private project, there is not much documentation - besides the code itself ;)

 ### Install via pip